Rohan-Bangash/LAN-Ethernet-Switching-/README.md

 - How Ethernet switches build and maintain MAC address tables dynamically.
 - The role of ARP in enabling IP communication within the same subnet.
 - How to use Cisco IOS commands to monitor and troubleshoot network behavior.
-- How to visualize and interpret packet flow using Packet Tracer Simulation Mode.
+- How to visualize and interpret packet flow using Cisco Packet Tracer Simulation Mode.